-a.
-Your CV / resume, providing details of your academic training to-date and any relevant research and work experience.
+1. CV / resume / biosketch, providing details of your academic training to-date and any relevant research and work experience.
 If you are a graduate student, include your current academic standing (number of credits taken to date and GPA).

 Note: Additional letters of recommendation are not required.
 Postdoctoral applicants may submit one additional letter from their primary PhD thesis advisor if desired.

-c.
-The research proposal.
-The document should be no more than 3 single spaced pages (Arial 11 point font or equivalent in size) for all sections, including figures.
-Literature cited is not counted against the 3 page limit and can be on an additional page.
+3. Research proposal.
+The document should be no more than three single spaced pages (Arial 11 point font or equivalent in size) for all sections, including figures.
+Literature cited is not counted against the three page limit.

 Note: We strongly advise that the description of the research focus on (i) the big picture of the interdisciplinary dual-mentor training plan, (ii) the significance of the question being asked and answered, and (iii) the rationale governing the combination of approaches to be employed between the two labs, rather than providing excessive experimental details.